snapforbeginners/odoo-postgres/README.md

 Postgres image:

 ```
-docker pull snapforbeginners/odoo-postgres:odoo
+docker pull snapforbeginners/pulsar-postgres:pulsar
-docker pull snapforbeginners/odoo-postgres:postgres
+docker pull snapforbeginners/pulsar-postgres:postgres
 ```

 First, bring up the Postgres container with a name:

 ```
-docker run -it --name odoo-pg snapforbeginners/odoo-postgres:postgres
+docker run -it --name pulsar-pg snapforbeginners/pulsar-postgres:postgres
 ```

-Then use that name (`odoo-pg`) to link the running postgres container to our application, under the alias "postgres".
-We'll also expose port `8000`, since odoo runs on that port.
+Then use that name (`pulsar-pg`) to link the running postgres container to our application, under the alias "postgres".
+We'll also expose port `8000`, since pulsar runs on that port.

 ```
-docker run -it --link odoo-pg:postgres -p 8000:8000 snapforbeginners/odoo-postgres:odoo
+docker run -it --link pulsar-pg:postgres -p 8000:8000 snapforbeginners/pulsar-postgres:pulsar
 ```

 # Building